Quantum-classical study of charge transport in organic semiconductors with multiple low-frequency vibrational modes: Conclusions

-{\it Conclusions.} In summary, we showed that the QC solution for frequency-dependent mobility in the 1D Peierls model with parameters representative of rubrene is in a very good agreement with state-of-the-art numerically ``exact'' hierarchical equations of motion solution \cite{Jankovic_HEOMII_2025,Jankovic_DEOM_2025}.
+In summary, we showed that the QC solution for frequency-dependent mobility in the 1D Peierls model with parameters representative of rubrene is in a very good agreement with state-of-the-art numerically ``exact'' hierarchical equations of motion solution \cite{Jankovic_HEOMII_2025,Jankovic_DEOM_2025}.
 Together with the previous results on the Holstein model \cite{Mitric_Precursors_2025}, our work shows that the QC method gives an excellent approximation for the charge transport at temperatures $T \gtrsim \omega_0$ and weak-to-intermediate electron-phonon coupling.
 These simple conclusions remove a misconception that a QC approach cannot be used as a reliable tool for the calculation of dc mobility due to the artificial electron heating \cite{Nematiaram_2020,Fratini2016}, which withheld a wider use of the QC calculations in the literature.
 As we here demonstrate on the example of rubrene parameters, a significant electron heating appears only after the plateau in $D(t)$ is reached and $C_{jj}(t) \approx 0$, which explains the success of the QC approach.
-This does not hold anymore in the regime of strong electron-phonon coupling, when the QC result cannot be used as a good prediction of the dc mobility.
-Nevertheless, for weak-to-intermediate couplings, where QC works well, the calculation can be easily done for an arbitrary distribution of low-frequency vibrational modes and coupling constants.
+This no longer holds in the regime of strong electron-phonon coupling, when the QC result cannot be used as a good prediction of the dc mobility.
+Nevertheless, for weak-to-intermediate couplings, where QC works well, the calculation can be easily done for an arbitrary distribution of low-frequency vibrational modes and coupling constants, which can be of interest for recent applications of the QC approach in different physical contexts \cite{Fetherolf_2023,Wang_2011,Brink_2022,Menzler_2025,Mayers_2018,Nguyen_2025,Aydin_PRL2024,Aydin_2024,Krotz_2024}.
 For a narrow distribution of coupling constants around the dominant one, a central peak appears in the frequency-dependent mobility, which gives a prediction for the dc mobility few tens of percent higher than in the TL scenario.
 This central peak disappears for a broad distribution of vibrational modes and coupling constants.